widdowquinn/2018-03-06-ibioic/README.md

-# README.md - Teaching IBioIC-Intro-to-Bioinformatics
+# JHI/IBioIC Introduction to Bioinformatics

 ## Table of Contents